 my-ssl-lb-forwarding-rule

-. - Set Protocol to SSL.
+. - Under Protocol, select SSL.

-- Under IP address, select Create IP address.
+- Under IP address, select Create IP address:

 - Enter a Name of